 Quaker Youth Work Conference

-Bookings are now open for the Quaker Youth Work Conference which is taking place on Saturday 5 November at Friends House London.
-This one day annual conference provides a networking opportunity for those who engage with Quaker young people aged 11+.
+This one day annual conference provided a networking opportunity for those who engage with Quaker young people aged 11+.

 Area Meeting Children and Young People's Work Advocates Conference